Inside the Heart of Wolf Advocacy: The Yellowstone Story

 Advocate Ilona Popper has a M.A.
 English Language and Literature, University of Virginia and has worked for 40 years as an editor, writing coach, and teacher.
 Ilona has worked intensively on preserving wolves in the YNP area and in Montana.
 She helped establish and served as chair for the Bear Creek Council Wolf Committee and was invited to sit on Finding Common Ground, a council called by Montana Fish, Wildlife, and Parks to bring together wildlife advocates and environmentalists with sportspeople and livestock producers.
 The participants were often at odds, especially about wolves, but she saw that “each person shared a love of wildlife and nature.”

 The film will also introduce the viewer to Yellowstone Wolf Project staff.
 Douglas W. Smith, senior wildlife biologist for Yellowstone Wolf Project.
 Kira Cassidy, Kira holds her M.S. degree from the University of Minnesota, with projects focusing on territoriality and aggression between packs of gray wolves.
 Now working as a Research Associate for the Yellowstone Wolf Project.
 Rick McIntyre has served as a seasonal park ranger at such sites as Yellowstone, Denali, Glacier, and Big Bend national parks.
 His books include War Against the Wolf: America’s Campaign to Exterminate the Wolf (Voyageur Press) and Grizzly Cub: Five Years in the Life of a Bear.

-Watch a Yellowstone National Park video of Kira Cassidy watching the alpha female wolf 926F as she chases an elk click the link: https://youtu.be/n_LkLFt3uYc
+Watch a Yellowstone National Park video of Yellowstone Wolf Project Researcher Kira Cassidy as she watches the alpha female wolf 926F chasing an elk.

 Poster design by Any Reich